danielsaidi/website_danielsaidi/collections/_posts/2009/2009-09-19-show-all-files-in-finder.md

 tags:  macos
 ---

-A habit I've grown into while spending 80% of my time in front of a computer, is to show hidden files in Explorer or Finder.
-However, Explorer or Finder will not to so by default, so how to we bend them to our will?
+This post will show you how to easily show all hidden files in Finder, both with a Terminal script and a keyboard shortcut.

-In Windows Explorer, you can easily check a box to show all hidden files.
-In Mac OSX, however, you have to type the following in a terminal window:
+To show hidden files in OS X, you can type the following in the Terminal:

 ```
 defaults write com.apple.finder AppleShowAllFiles TRUE